GMOD/generic-filehandle/README.md

-NOTE: please see https://github.com/GMOD/generic-filehandle2 for new work, with modified API and no Buffer polyfill neded
+NOTE: please see https://github.com/GMOD/generic-filehandle2 for new work, with modified API and no Buffer polyfill needed

 # generic-filehandle